-- pass all the foundation courses (up to 15 credit hours/5 courses), specified by the program coordinator. - obtain at least a score of (6) IELTS academic or its equivalent.
+- pass all the foundation courses (up to 30 credit hours/10 courses), specified by the program coordinator. - obtain at least a score of (6) IELTS academic or its equivalent - Achieved an EmSAT English or its equivalent with a minimum, required score for his/her graduate program.